Caviar Blini Appetizers are a delicious savory mini pancake, with a schmear of mascarpone, a dollop of caviar and a sprinkle of chives.

 Truth be known, my favorite style of eating is to graze over a spread of tapas; lots of small plates of varied dishes.

-Instead of making these little crepes before serving be assured that they hold up well being made in advance.
 Basically, this makes appetizer time quick and easy but they can be made an hour before and left room temperature.

 Making Blini